status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

      All community members can join public channels.
 When you join a community, you automatically get access to these channels.

 === ":mobile-two: Private channel"
     Private channels have a :mobile-locked-lock: lock icon next to the channel name.
-To access these channels, you should [meet token requirements][understand-token-requirements-in-channels].
+To access these channels, you need to [meet the token requirements][understand-token-requirements-in-channels].
 To maintain access, keep holding the required tokens.

 ## Channel information